Buildings and architecture of Bath: Georgian

-The Ha-ha in front of the Royal Crescent gives an uninterrupted view of the crescent from Royal Victoria Park.
+The ha-ha in front of the Royal Crescent gives an uninterrupted view of the crescent from Royal Victoria Park.

 The best known of Bath's terraces is the Royal Crescent, built between 1767 and 1774 and designed by the younger John Wood.
 But all is not what it seems; while Wood designed the great curved façade of what appears to be about 30 houses with Ionic columns on a rusticated ground floor, that was the extent of his input.
 Each purchaser bought a certain length of the façade, and then employed their own architect to build a house to their own specifications behind it; hence what appears to be two houses is sometimes one.
 This system of town planning is betrayed at the rear of the crescent: while the front is completely uniform and symmetrical, the rear is a mixture of differing roof heights, juxtapositions and fenestration.
 This "Queen Anne fronts and Mary-Anne backs" architecture occurs repeatedly in Bath.

-In front of the Royal Crescent is a Ha-ha, a trench on which the inner side of which is vertical and faced with stone, with the outer face sloped and turfed, making the trench, in effect, a sunken fence or retaining wall.
+In front of the Royal Crescent is a Hh-ha, a trench on which the inner side of which is vertical and faced with stone, with the outer face sloped and turfed, making the trench, in effect, a sunken fence or retaining wall.
 The ha-ha is designed not to interrupt the view from Royal Victoria Park, and to be invisible until seen from close by.

 The other crescents which give Bath its architectural identity include: Camden Crescent which was built by John Eveleigh in 1788, and damaged by a landslide in 1889, Lansdown Crescent, designed by John Palmer and constructed by a variety of builders between 1789 and 1793, and Somerset Place for which the facades were designed by the architect John Eveleigh who went bankrupt during the building, which started in 1790 but was not completed until the 1820s.
 Some of Somerset Crescent was destroyed during the Second World War and rebuilt as student accommodation in the 1950s and 1960s.
 It used to form part of the campus of Bath Spa University, but has since been sold.